lizzard/bugboard/README.md

 # Mozilla Bug wrangler dashboard

+## to do: when user profiles are up get stats from them and add them in!

 How awesome are you among your peers?
 Find out in this leaderboard.

 ## Add your name